tbidne/shrun/documentation/faq.md

 > [!WARNING]
 >
 > The `block-line-buffer` strategy can lead to nonsense file logs when there are multiple commands.
-More info below.
+See below.

 With that out of the way, we can now justify the default behavior.

+- If:
+  1. We have multiple commands.
+  2. `file-logging` is enabled.
+  3. `file-log-multi` is _disabled_.

+  Then we use the `block` strategy.

-- When we have exactly one command and/or `file-logging` is disabled, we use the `block-line-buffer` strategy.
-This has the best chance at preserving formatting, but it can lead to nonsense file logs when there are multiple commands.
+- Otherwise, we use the `block-line-buffer` strategy, as this has the best chance at preserving formatting.
-- Otherwise (multiple commands and `file-logging` enabled), we use the `block` strategy.

 > [!TIP]
 >
-> Multiple commands with file-logging and `block-line-buffer` is allowed if and only if `file-log-multi` is on.
-This option logs each command to its own file, hence we do not have the usual command interference.
+> There is little reason to explicitly set `--read-strategy block-line-buffer` manually, as the only cases where it is permissible (see above), `shrun` will automatically choose that strategy.
+Thus the only reason is to be explicit.

 There are various other tweaks one can try if the file log formatting is still damaged e.g. increasing `--command-log-buffer-(length|timeout)` and/or `--command-log-read-size`.
 Decreasing the `--command-log-poll-interval` _could_ help, though -- as we see from the description above -- this is not a general solution, and it may push the CPU usage unacceptably high regardless, so it is likely not a good solution.